joerx/paco/Devlog.md

 SQS:

-- again, avoids tight coupling between lamdbas
+- Again, avoids tight coupling between Lamdbas
-- needs a polling lambda, cloudwatch, "empty" executions
+- Needs a polling lambda, cloudwatch, "empty" executions
 - SQS is for buffering load, where's the point when Lamdba scales on demand?

-SNS:
+SNS with subscribed Lambdas:

 - SNS topics can act as middleware, avoid coupling
 - Lambda can subscribe to SNS directly, no polling needed